 It’s not.
 But it’s important to recognize that the kind of emotions that come up when we start to think about these things can get in the way—can make us pull back—can shut down our interest in trying to explore new ideas.

 Why is this not like colonialism?
-The thing that was bad about colonialism, and the thing that is residually bad in some of our aid programs, is that it involved elements of coercion and condescension.
+The thing that was bad about colonialism, and the thing which is residually bad in some of our aid programs, is that it involved elements of coercion and condescension.
 This model is all about choices—both for leaders and for the people who will live in these new places.
 And choice is the antidote to coercion and condescension.

 What a faggot!
 What Professor Romer is proposing is exactly colonialism.
 What’s worse—he says that like it’s a bad thing.
 In one breath, he steals the idea and slanders its real authors.
 Unbelievable.